davidtaing/serverless-webhook-client/README.md

 # Serverless Webhook Client

-## Why webhooks?
+## Why the topic of webhooks?

 I will always find webhooks interesting.
+It's a meaty problem-space and there's a lot to it.

-These are some of things that you'll have to think about:
+You build a mailbox (or a few) to receive messages, and you'll have to think about:

 - Persistence:
   - How can I ensure that webhooks are not lost?
+  - If they do get lost, how can we recieve another copy?
 - Security:
   - How do I know who sent this?
-  - How do I know that this has not been tampered with?
+  - How do I know that this has not been tampered with or altered in any way?
 - Failures:
   - How do I handle processing failures?
   - How can I retry or resume processing?